Snowdeaf/snowdeaf.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title:
-subtitle: Stuff and stuff
+subtitle:
 ---

 Snowdeaf

-- I produce electronic music and tutorial videos
+- Electronic music and tutorial videos
 - Arturia Minibrute 2S with a bunch of Eurorack modules on a 6U Rackbrute
 - Synthstrom Deluge
 - Novation Circuit